thomasballinger/dalsegno/readme.md

 ## Todo

-There are a lot of directions to take this, I capped it off pretty arbitrarily because I wanted to be able to show it to people.
+There are a lot of directions this could be taken in, I capped it off pretty arbitrarily because I wanted to be able to show it to people.
 Some particularly relevant things to do: